-A guide showcasing the full virtualization extensions of Cortex-A15 on real hardware, based on latest KVM-on-ARM developments by Virtual Open Systems: KVM-on-ARM is the first hypervisor technology using the hardware virtualization extensions of ARM Cortex-A15 enabling multiple copies of operating systems and delivering near-native performance for server, consumer and mobile market segments.
+A guide to deploy full virtualization KVM-on-ARM Cortex-A15 VExpress real hardware.
+It's showcasing the full virtualization extensions of Cortex-A15 on real hardware, based on latest KVM-on-ARM developments by Virtual Open Systems: KVM-on-ARM is the first hypervisor technology using the hardware virtualization extensions of ARM Cortex-A15 enabling multiple copies of operating systems and delivering near-native performance for server, consumer and mobile market segments.
 Starting with this implementation, different customer specific use cases could be easily instantiated targeting Android multi-persona, different heterogeneous OS or different version of the same OS.

-Virtual Open Systems shares an updated step by step guide for Linux KVM virtualization on embedded systems and ARM based servers, starting with KVM porting on ARM Cortex-A15 and big.LITTLE Fast Models.
+The KVM-on-ARM guide made available by Virtual Open Systems.
+An updated step by step guide for Linux KVM virtualization on embedded systems and ARM based servers, starting with KVM porting on ARM Cortex-A15 and big.LITTLE Fast Models.
 Discover how to setup the development environment for KVM development on embedded multi-core architecture processors.